Committee for Skeptical Inquiry: Responsibility in Journalism Award

 CSICOP seeking to acknowledge and encourage "fair and balanced reporting of paranormal claims" established the Responsibility in Journalism Award in 1984.
 Frazier stated that "There are many responsible reporters who want to do a good job in covering these kinds of controversial, exotic topics."
 Beginning in 1991, CSI began awarding in two categories, "print" and "broadcast".

 Frontiers of Science and Technology Award

 Public Education in Science Award

 In recognition of distinguished contributions to the testing of scientific principles and to the public understanding of science.

 Distinguished Skeptic Award

 Founder Award

 Presented to founder and chairman of CSICOP, Paul Kurtz "In recognition of your wisdom, courage, and foresight in establishing and leading the world's first public education organization devoted to distinguishing science from pseudoscience".
 Award was given April 26, 1986 at the University of Colorado, Boulder.

 The Martin Gardner Lifetime Achievement Award

 Awarded to author and entertainer Steve Allen at the First World Skeptic Congress held in Buffalo, New York, in 1996.
 Allen was recognized for his lifetime achievement "in cultivating the public appreciation of critical thinking and science".

 Lifetime Achievement Award

-Presented to Eugenie Scott by Ronald Lindsay at the CFI Summit in Tacoma, Washington, in 2013 calling her an "Champion of Evolution Education".
+Presented to Eugenie Scott by Ronald Lindsay at the CFI Summit in Tacoma, Washington, in 2013 calling her a "Champion of Evolution Education".